In England all domestic properties are provided with a Council Tax 'valuation band' by the Valuation Office Agency (VOA).

 You can also appeal at any time if:

-For a full list of circumstances when a valid proposal is permitted please contact The Valuation Office by telephone on 03000 501501 or by fax on 03000 504370 or by visiting their website.
+For a full list of circumstances when a valid proposal is permitted please contact the Valuation Office Agency using the details above.

 You should note that making an appeal does not allow you to withhold payment of the tax.
 If your appeal is successful you will be entitled to a refund of any overpayment